You’re likely here because you’re considering, or you’re already in the midst of a stressful technology strategy overhaul.

 Tech giants like Amazon, Capital One, eBay, Google, Netflix, and Uber have already transitioned to the microservices model.

-An example of a microservice stack in action would be running your email through MailChimp, your social media through Hootsuite, and your blog and personal website through an open-source content management system, such as WordPress.
 A microservice model would use API integrations to connect these platforms.
 On the flip side, Monolithic structures run all of these functions through one platform, such as Hubspot.

 Advantages of Microservice Architectures